Cheryl Brown Henderson

 Biography

-One of the three daughters of the late Rev. Oliver L. Brown who in the fall of 1950 along with 12 other parents in Topeka, Kansas, led by attorneys for the NAACP, filed suit on behalf of their children against the local Board of Education.
-Their case joined with cases from Delaware, South Carolina, Virginia and Washington, D.C. on appeal to the U.S. Supreme Court and on May 17, 1954, became known as the landmark decision; Brown v. the Board of Education of Topeka, Kansas.
-This case was legally named for Oliver Brown, i.e., Oliver L. Brown et. al. vs. the Board of Education of Topeka, KS. et. al. Brown died in 1961 before knowing the impact this case would have on the nation.
+One of the three daughters of the late Rev. Oliver L. Brown, Cheryl Brown Henderson is connected to one of the most significant legal cases in American history.
+In the fall of 1950, her father, along with 12 other parents in Topeka, Kansas, led by attorneys for the NAACP, filed suit on behalf of their children against the local Board of Education.
+Their case joined with others from Delaware, South Carolina, Virginia, and Washington, D.C. on appeal to the U.S. Supreme Court and, on May 17, 1954, became known as the landmark decision Brown v.
+Board of Education of Topeka, Kansas.
+The case was legally named for Oliver Brown—Oliver L. Brown et al. v. the Board of Education of Topeka, KS et al. Brown passed away in 1961 before fully realizing the impact this case would have on the nation.

-In 1988 she founded the Brown Foundation.
-Since its establishment, the Foundation has provided scholarships to more than 100 minority students, presented awards to local, state and national leaders, established libraries for children in low income communities, developed curriculum on Brown for educators across the country, created traveling exhibits on and a web site on Brown, and sponsored programs on diversity and educational issues, for thousands of people.
-In 1990, under her leadership the Foundation successfully worked with the U.S. Congress to establish the Brown v.
-Board of Education National Park in Topeka, which opened in May of 2004.
-In 2001 under her leadership the Foundation successfully worked with the U.S. Congress to establish the Brown v.
-Board of Education 50th Anniversary Presidential Commission, which served to provide a Federal presence in the 2004 anniversary of the Brown decision.
+In 1988, she founded the Brown Foundation.
+Since its establishment, the Foundation has provided scholarships to more than 100 minority students, presented awards to local, state, and national leaders, established libraries for children in low-income communities, developed curriculum on Brown v.
+Board of Education for educators across the country, created traveling exhibits and a website on the case, and sponsored programs on diversity and educational issues for thousands of people.
+In 1990, under her leadership, the Foundation worked with the U.S. Congress to establish the Brown v.
+Board of Education National Historical Park in Topeka, which opened in May 2004.
+In 2001, the Foundation also helped establish the Brown v.
+Board of Education 50th Anniversary Presidential Commission, providing a federal presence for the 2004 anniversary of the decision.

-She has been a invited to the White House on seven occasions - In January 1994, May 1995, May 2003, June 2004, February 2005, June 2005, and May 2014, she was one of a group of individuals invited to receptions and dinner at the White House, (listed chronologically) in honor of Dr. King and the Children of Civil Rights Movement, the 75th Anniversary, U.S. Department of Labor, Women's Bureau, 49th Anniversary of Brown v.
-Board of Education, 40th anniversary of the Civil Rights Act., African American History Month, African American Gospel Music Month and the 60th Anniversary of Brown v.
-Board of Education.
+She has been invited to the White House on seven occasions—in January 1994, May 1995, May 2003, June 2004, February 2005, June 2005, and May 2014—to attend receptions and dinners honoring milestones such as Dr. King and the Children of the Civil Rights Movement, the anniversary of the U.S. Department of Labor Women’s Bureau, the anniversaries of Brown v.
+Board of Education and the Civil Rights Act, African American History Month, African American Gospel Music Month, and the 60th anniversary of the Brown decision.